RobinMcM/busysailing/replit.md

 ## System Architecture
 The application features a React/TypeScript frontend with Shadcn UI and Tailwind CSS, and an Express.js backend.
 Core architectural decisions include a dual AI integration strategy, prioritizing Groq (Llama 3.3) for chat responses due to its speed and cost-effectiveness, and OpenAI TTS for high-quality voice generation.

-**Avatar System Pivot (Nov 2024):**
+**Avatar System Evolution (Nov 2024):**
-After extensive testing, the project pivoted from CPU-based Wav2Lip video generation (which had 20-30 second delays per paragraph, making it unsuitable for real-time chat) to client-side Three.js 3D avatars.
-This delivers instant, lightweight animations with basic lip-sync using React Three Fiber (@react-three/fiber), providing a superior user experience with zero server-side processing overhead.
+After extensive testing, the project pivoted from CPU-based Wav2Lip video generation (which had 20-30 second delays per paragraph) to client-side Three.js 3D avatars.
+The avatars have evolved from simple geometric shapes to **semi-realistic professional faces** with advanced animations including phoneme-based lip-sync, natural blinking, eye tracking, and subtle idle movements.
+This delivers instant, lightweight rendering using React Three Fiber (@react-three/fiber) with zero server-side processing overhead.

 The UI/UX emphasizes a mobile-first, WhatsApp-style chat display with dual professional 3D avatars, visual dimming for inactive speakers, and paragraph-based voice alternation using distinct British English female voices.
 The system incorporates a password gate for access control, rate limiting, and robust error handling.
 Conversation context is maintained for multi-turn interactions, and all content is localized for the UK.